d12frosted/elpa-mirror/gnu/eev-readme.txt

-It is possible to use eev's elisp hyperlink functions with eev-mode turned off: just put the point on a line with an elisp hyperlink and type `C-e C-x C-e'.

-If you want to load all the main modules of eev to make its functions available in this way, do:
+It is possible to use eev's elisp hyperlink functions with eev-mode turned off: just put the point on a line with an elisp hyperlink and type `C-e C-x C-e' to execute it.
+To load all the main modules of eev to make its functions available to be used in this way, do this:

   (require 'eev-load)